stargate/data-api/README.md

 Specifications and design documents for this service are defined in the [docs](docs) directory.

-The project depends on the [sgv2-quarkus-common](https://github.com/stargate/stargate/blob/main/apis/sgv2-quarkus-common) module, which provides common functionality used by all Stargate V2 APIs.

 ##### Table of Contents
 * [Quick Start](#quick-start)